Factbox: Key economic policy stances of Japan's next PM candidates

 He has also criticised the BOJ's ultra-low interest rates for hurting regional banks and called for bigger public works spending to remedy growing inequality.

-In an interview with Reuters last year, Ishiba said Japan's fiscal and monetary stimulus measures have become so big that rolling them back could destabilise the economy.
+In an interview with Reuters last year, Ishiba said Japan's fiscal and monetary stimulus measures had become so big that rolling them back could destabilise the economy.

 He keeps a distance from advocates of big spending.
-In the interview, Ishiba voiced caution over cutting Japan's sales tax or offering blanket payouts, saying any aid must be targetted to households and small firms hit hardest by the pandemic.
+In the interview, Ishiba voiced caution over cutting the sales tax or offering blanket payouts, saying any aid must be targeted to households and small firms hit hardest by the pandemic.

 Our Standards: The Thomson Reuters Trust Principles.